Automorphism groups of affine varieties and their Lie algebras

 Let $\Aut(X)_{\mathrm {alg}}\subset\Aut(X)$ stand for the subgroup generated by all algebraic elements, in other words, by all algebraic subgroups of $\Aut(X)$. \begin{thm}[{\rm\cite[Theorem 1.1]{BD15}}] Assume that the field $\kk$ is uncountable.
 Let $S$ be an affine surface given in $\AA^4=\Spec(\kk[x,y,z,u])$ by the equations

 where each of the polynomials $P,Q\in\kk[w]$ has at least 2 distinct roots and $P (0)\neq 0$.
 Then the following hold. \begin{itemize} \item The normal subgroup $\Aut(S)_{\mathrm {alg}} \subset \Aut(S)$ is not generated by a countable family of algebraic subgroups, and \item the quotient $\Aut(S)/\Aut(S)_{\mathrm {alg}}$ contains a free group over an uncountable set of generators. \end{itemize} \end{thm} \begin{conj} Let $G =\langle G_1,\ldots,G_n\rangle$ be a subgroup of $\Aut(X)$ generated by a finite collection of algebraic subgroups $G_i$.
-Then either $G$ is an algebraic group, or $G$ contains non-algebraic elements. \end{conj} A weak version: \begin{conj} Let $g,h \in \Aut(X)$ be two algebraic elements.
+Then either $G$ is an algebraic group, or $G$ contains non-algebraic elements. \end{conj} A weak version: \begin{conj} Let $g,h \in \Aut(X)$ be algebraic elements.